link-short/example-site/README.md

-# example-site
+# ddos-v2
-This is a example site
+This is a site to start ddos attack for this system!